Rheinsberg Palace

 Practical Information

-• What to Bring: Comfortable walking shoes are essential for exploring both inside and outside the palace.
-A camera is also recommended for capturing beautiful moments.
+• What to Bring: Comfortable walking shoes are a must, as you will likely spend time exploring the expansive gardens.
+A camera is also recommended for capturing the palace’s beauty.

 Frequently Asked Questions